-Teachers had primary responsibility for identifying the subjects on which the Institute would offer seminars in 2015.
-Between October and December 2014, teachers who served as Institute Representatives canvassed their colleagues in each New Haven public school to determine the subjects they wanted the Institute to address.
+Teachers had primary responsibility for identifying the subjects on which the Institute would offer seminars in 2016.
+Between October and December 2015, teachers who served as Institute Representatives canvassed their colleagues in each New Haven public school to determine the subjects they wanted the Institute to address.
 The Institute then circulated descriptions of seminars that encompassed most teachers' interests.
 In applying to the Institute, teachers described unit topics on which they proposed to work and the relationship of those topics both to Institute seminars and to courses they teach.
-Their principals verified that their unit topics were consistent with district academic standards and significant for school curricula and plans, and that they would be assigned courses in which to teach their units during the following school year.
+Their principals verified that their unit topics were consistent with district academic standards and significant for school curricula and plans, and that they would be assigned courses or grade levels in which to teach their units during the following school year.

-Through this process four seminars were organized, corresponding to the principal themes of the Fellows' proposals.
-The seminar entitled "American Culture in the Long 20th Century" was led by Matthew Frye Jacobson, William Robertson Coe Professor of American Studies and History.
-Between March and July, Fellows participated in seminar meetings, researched their topics, and attended a series of talks by Yale faculty members.
+Through this process four seminars were organized, corresponding to the principal themes that emerged during the canvassing.
+The seminar entitled "Literature and Identity" was led by Jill Campbell, Professor of English.
+Between March and July, Fellows participated in seminar meetings, studied the seminar subject and their unit topics, and attended a series of talks by Yale faculty members.

 The curriculum units Fellows wrote are their own; they are presented in four volumes, one for each seminar.

 The units, which were written in stages over time, contain five elements: content objectives, teaching strategies, examples of classroom activities, lists of resources for teachers and students, and an appendix on the academic standards the unit implements.
 They are intended primarily for use by Institute Fellows and their colleagues who teach in New Haven.
-They are disseminated on Web sites at yale.edu/ynhti and teachers.yale.edu.
+They are disseminated on Web sites at teachersinstitute.yale.edu and teachers.yale.edu.
 We encourage teachers who use the units to submit comments at teachers.yale.edu.